die-wegmeister/Wegmeister.DatabaseStorage/Readme.md

 ## Usage

-You can add the DatabaseStorage Finisher in the following ways:
+You can add the DatabaseStorage Finisher in the following ways.

+> [!NOTE]
+> Since version `2.1.0` the DatabaseStorage Finisher will add a new form value
+> `databaseStorageIdentifier` that can be used in further finishers.
+> This value is the identifier of the database entry and can be helpful if you
+> need to reference the entry in other finishers.

 ### Add DatabaseStorage using YAML definitions